-Seminar began with Imrana Qadeer’s address cogently advocating for public health approach which built around the provision of basic needs as key to good health.
-In this context, she differentiated comprehensive public health – where sanitation and people’s livelihood are given equal importance – from ‘swachhata abhiyan’ undertaken by the state which reduces it to construction of toilets and most disturbingly transferring this responsibility to the private players.
-She pointed out that public health is a state responsibility.
-In tracing the history of public health in post independent India, she outlined the changes in the health sectors over the decades – the first few decades after independence some commitment was shown to public health at least at the level of planning, by 1990s health investments were lowest, and public private partnership took over.
-She pointed out that feminism offers a lot to understand health condition and provides the scope to critically understand the process of reforms in health sector in India.
-Linking the issue of livelihood and basic medical care with gender inequality, she brought the example of Traditional Birth Attendants (TBAs) and the politics of stigma enforced by the state.
-Countering this, she asserted that TBAs role in reducing maternal mortality was quite effective when they were included under public health programme and argued that we should refrain from the tendency of framing “tradition vs modern” in binary lens.
+Seminar began with Imrana Qadeer’s address cogently advocating for public health approach, built around the perspective that provision of basic needs is key to good health.
+In this context, she differentiated comprehensive public healthfrom ‘swachhata abhiyan’ undertaken by Indian state which is reduced to construction of toilets and most disturbingly transferring the public health responsibility to the private players.
+In tracing the history of public health in post independent India, she outlined the changes in the health sectors over the decades – first few decades after independence some commitment was shown to public health at least at the level of planning, by 1990s health investments were lowest, and public private partnership took over.
+According to her feminism offers a lot to understand health condition and provides scope to critically analyze health policies in India.
+Linking the issue of livelihood, basic medical care with gender inequality, she brought the example of Traditional Birth Attendants (TBAs) and the politics of stigma enforced by the state.
+She asserted that TBAs role in reducing maternal mortality was quite effective when they were included under public health programme and argued that we should refrain from the tendency of framing “tradition vs modern” in binary lens.

-Equally matching with Qadeer, Ghanshyam Shah’s lecture critically reflected on health reforms that have happened in the neo-liberal economy.
-While neo-liberal economy is touted with providing many choices, freedom and efficiency, he accorded that Black feminist theorization is better equipped to understand the contradictions inherent in the very “potentials” which neoliberal economy boasts about.
+Matching with Qadeer, Ghanshyam Shah’s lecture interrogated health reforms that have happened in the neo-liberal era.
+While neo-liberal economy is touted with providing many choices, freedom and efficiency, he accorded that Black feminist theorization helps us to understand the contradictions inherent in the very “potentials” which neoliberal economy boasts about.
 Substantiating his arguments with examples of women’s health issues in the context of Gujarat, Shah explained how women’s social locations determine choice and freedom.
 For instance, in the context of booming of surrogacy industry in Gujarat, he highlighted the need to critically examine the concepts of freedom and choice, and urged for thinking about how freedom for some (affluent sections of women) creates “constrains” for others.
-According to him the reforms in the health sector is also a reflection on reinvention of patriarchy in diverse forms.
+According to him, reforms in the health sector resonated as reinvention of patriarchy in diverse forms.
 Drawing from data on maternal mortality rate in Gujarat, he argued that while women’s health programme such as Janani Surakshya Yojana was in public sector there was substantial reduction in maternal mortality rate, however a rise in maternal mortality rate is seen with the introduction of private sector into the programme.
 His lecture urged for bringing methodological intervention in health studies in terms of interrogating “values”.